tpascarella/sr50/docs/credit/acceptable-vs-unacceptable-debts.md

 :::

-As long as they increase your Savings Rate, these can be kept. (within reason)

 ## Unnaceptable Debts

-"Unacceptable" debts include high interest debt from things like credit cards, subprime car loans, payday loans, or any personal loans to friends or family.
+"Unacceptable" debts include high interest debt from things like credit cards, subprime car loans, payday loans, or personal loans to friends or family.

 :::danger

-These debts do you absolutely no good.
+These debts do you give any positive benefit.
 Get rid of them as fast as you can.

 :::

 ### - Takeaway

-Not all debts need to be eliminated from your financial position immediately, as a lot of financial professionals would have you believe.
+Not all debts need to be eliminated from your financial position immediately, as many financial professionals would have you believe.

 Unacceptable debts should be cleared as fast as possible.
 >The [Debt Paydown Strategies](debt-paydown-strategies.md) page lists strategies for eliminating these debts as quickly as possible.

-Acceptable debts can be left alone, so long as they increase your Savings Rate and Income.
+Acceptable debts can be left alone for now, so long as they increase your Savings Rate or Income.

 >Increase Your Savings Rate